 The Marshal Division is responsible for processing warrants, transporting prisoners, operating a security check point for all people who enter the Lakewood Public Safety Building and for the general safety of people who have business with the court.
-The Marshal Division consists of a chief marshal, five full-time marshals and five part-time marshals.
+The Marshal Division consists of a chief marshal, five full-time marshals and six part-time marshals.
 All marshals are sworn certified peace officers by the state of Colorado.
-Contact the Marshal Division by phone at 303-987-7406
+Contact the Marshal Division by phone at303-987-7406

 or by fax at 303-987-7430.